 Trent Johnson is Scout’s Director of Development.
 Since 2007, Trent has worked with Michael, David, and Rob in many capacities, ranging from building show formats to cutting sizzle reels to casting.
 He is also an author, having written the crime series The Bay for Bastei Entertainment.

 Joel Chiodi has spent the last 25 years in media and marketing.
-He’s part of the team that rebooted the Emmy winning Queer Eye on Netflix and runs strategic development on behalf of Scout.
-Previously as a consultant, he has worked on projects for Demi Lovato, Freemantle, GSN, Instagram and Facebook.
+He’s part of the team that rebooted the Emmy nominated Queer Eye on Netflix and runs strategic development on behalf of Scout.
+Previously as a consultant, he has worked on projects for Demi Lovato, Freemantle, Instagram and Facebook.
 In theatrical marketing at Paramount Pictures, he worked on the campaigns for Teenage Mutant Ninja Turtles and Transformers.
 While running marketing at Legendary Pictures he oversaw the campaigns for Pacific Rim and 42, ran the comics group and pivoted Legendary into a consumer facing brand.
-His work in television includes launching the NFL RedZone Channel and Thursday Night Football while at NFL Media, and growing the E! and GSN networks.
-Outside of work he is an avid pet lover, live music fan and sometimes podcaster obsessed with 80’s music.
+His work in television includes launching the NFL RedZone Channel and Thursday Night Football while at NFL Media, and growing the E! and GSN.

 Sean spearheads day-to-day operations while overseeing production of Scout’s development slate.
 He has over 19 years of experience working in non-scripted television.
 Having worked on a variety of shows for NBC, FOX, MTV, Vh1, CMT, TLC, CNBC, Discovery, Esquire, Pop, Oxygen, OWN, Spike and Bravo.
 Sean has worked in all aspects of production.
 Deadline driven, Sean has the ability to develop positive relationships with networks and merge the creative with physical production to make him an invaluable resource in today’s entertainment landscape.